 PayPal 'Account Access Limited' Phishing Scam

-Email purporting to be from PayPal claims that the recipient's account has been limited because PayPal needs more information to help provide a secure service.
+Email purporting to be from PayPal claims that your account has been limited because PayPal needs more information to help confirm your identity.

 The message is not from PayPal.
-It is a phishing scam designed to trick PayPal customers into divulging their account login details and other personal information to criminals.
+It is a phishing scam designed to trick you into divulging your account login details, credit card numbers, and other personal information to cybercriminals.

-After submitting their login credentials, they will be taken to a second bogus webpage and asked to provide contact and identity details and credit card information, ostensibly to verify and secure their account.
+After submitting your login credentials, you will be taken to further bogus webpages that request contact and identity details and credit card information.(See screenshot below)

-All of the information supplied can be collected by criminals and used to hijack the compromised PayPal accounts and commit credit card fraud and identity theft.
+All of the information supplied can be collected by criminals and used to hijack your PayPal account and commit credit card fraud and identity theft.

 First published: November 29, 2013

 Latest Hoax-Slayer Articles